 A look back at - Who was Justice Ruth Bader Ginsburg?

 In the eyes of many, Justice Ruth Bader Ginsburg (1933-2020) was a true visionary, heroine and trailblazer.
-The late civil rights spearhead was a champion of race and gender equality, as well as a pioneering lawyer .
+The late civil rights leader championed race and gender equality and was a pioneering lawyer.

-Ginsburg, or RBG as she was latterly nicknamed, became only the second female justice of the Supreme Court, as well as the first Jewish female justice.
-The road leading to this historic appointment was one filled with barriers.
-Throughout her career she faced discrimination on three fronts: as a Jewish person, as a woman, and as she noted most significantly, “as a mother”.
+Ginsburg, or RBG as she became nicknamed, was the second female Supreme Court justice and the first female Jewish justice but the road leading to this historic appointment was filled with barriers.
+Throughout her career she faced discrimination on three fronts: as a Jewish person, as a woman, and as she noted most significantly 'as a mother'.

 Ginsberg stated that she was alert to discrimination from a young age.
-Growing up during World War II in a Jewish family she quickly became sensitive to unjust treatment and developed a sense of care for others.
-She went on to study law at the University of Columbia where she learnt to balance life as a mother and her new role as a law student.
-She overcame obstacles in her personal life and achieved great academic success.
-Despite this she continued to encounter gender discrimination whilst seeking employment – after being recommended for a Supreme Court Clerkship, male judges were concerned she would be diverted by “familial obligations”.
+Growing up during World War II in a Jewish family, she quickly became sensitive to unjust treatment and developed a sense of care for others.
+She went on to study law at the University of Columbia where she learned to balance life as a mother.

-She is not just a hero to women and girls or a role model for their daughters; she also inspired generations of men and boys and fought to make their lives better.
+She is not just a hero to women and girls, or indeed merely a role model for their daughters; she was, and continues to be, an inspiration for generations of men and boys.
+She fought to make everyone’s lives better.

 Thom Dennis, CEO of Serenity in Leadership, shares his thoughts on Ruth’s legacy, her work in diversity and the leadership notes everyone should be taking as a result of her incredible work.